snap-labs/snap-watchdog-tricks/README.md

 watchdog-tricks
 ===============

-This package includes several useful `Trick` for `watchdog` (Python API for monitoring file system events, https://github.com/gorakhargosh/watchdog).
+This package includes several useful `Tricks` for `watchdog` (Python API for monitoring file system events, https://github.com/gorakhargosh/watchdog).

 Tricks could be running in standalone mode or combined via a configuration file.
 They will perform specific tasks upon file change event.

 - CheckBeforeAutoRestartTrick: Provided a check process exits successfully Restart a process on source code changes
+- TouchFileTrick: Useful to chain together changes in alternative directories and then touch a file in a core directory

 Configuration File - trick.yaml
 -------------------------------